 Concourse B is a good place to shop if you're just looking for a souvenir, snack for the plane, or something to read.
-Charlotte's Got a Lot has local gifts while New South Travelmart is a quintessential newsstand.
+Charlotte's News and Gifts has local gifts while New South Travelmart is a quintessential newsstand.
 If you're a fan of CNBC, check out their shop.

-Another American Airlines terminal, this concourse has a Starbucks and TCBY, as well as Sbarro, in addition to Wolfgang Puck Gourmet Express and Fresh Attractions Deli for grab-and-go.
+Another American Airlines terminal, this concourse has a Starbucks and TCBY, in addition to Wolfgang Puck Gourmet Express and Fresh Attractions Deli for grab-and-go.
 If you have time to sit down to eat, there's Phillip's Famous Seafood and Bad Daddy’s Burger Bar.

 Besides American Airlines, Lufthansa flies out of this terminal.
 If you find yourself with some time, sit down at the Original Rum Bar and Grill for tropical cocktails and fare; if beer is more your thing, try a local brew at Carolina Beer Co. along with some pub grub.
 Need something a bit quicker?
 Hissho Sushi, Great American Bagel, Ciao Gourmet Market, The Local Rustic Market, Pinkberry frozen yogurt, and Starbucks are all in concourse D.

-Shopping is a bit limited with Shades of Time (sunglasses), duty-free, CNBC Express, and Carolinas NewsBeat.
+Shopping is a bit limited with Shades of Time (sunglasses), duty-free, and CNBC Express.

-Also an American Airlines terminal, this concourse offers 10 locations to whet the appetite, including Starbucks, Burger King, Salsarita's, and Farmers Market.
+Also an American Airlines terminal, this concourse offers 10 locations to whet the appetite, including Starbucks, Burger King, and Panda Express.
 You will also find Einstein Bros.
-Bagels, PZA (for a slice), Pronto!
+Bagels, Pronto!
 Mercato (Italian sandwiches), and Brioche Dorée (French bakery-inspired pastries, sandwiches, salads, soups, and quiche).
-Dale Earnhardt Jr.'s Whisky River, winner of the best airport bar in America for 2016, serves up beer and wings, along with other pub-style food.
-If you are just looking for a drink, stroll on over to the Explorer Lounge.
+If you are just looking for a drink, stroll on over to Captain Jack's Tavern.

 Shopping here is pretty focused with CNBC Express and News and Charlotte News and Gifts.